 Now I have to put proton into one of the cells.
 Let’s see now.
 The proton isn’t much like the electron, and it isn’t much like the positron either.
 But since it’s positively charged like the positron, it’s more like the positron than it’s like the electron.
 So I’ll put it under the positron.
 That leaves only one cell free, so you have to put antiproton under the electron.
 Now I add the headings, like so:

 Has the penny dropped yet?
 The proton isn’t matter, it’s antimatter.
 Hydrogen, which consists of an electron and a proton, isn’t matter or antimatter.
 Like positronium, it’s both.
 Antimatter is so labelled only by convention.
 A convention that forgets that the particles are matter or antimatter, and combinations are both.
 In mixed doubles tennis, one side is always going to win in the end.
 Ditto for the early universe.
 The balance will always tip, particularly since you can destroy particles or antiparticles in a quark-gluon plasma, or in things like gamma ray bursts.
 So the blue team won.
 Like the wife and I won last time we played a game of mixed doubles.
 Unfortunately the people who don’t understand the mystery of the missing antimatter say the men won, and then ask where all the women went.
 Even though electrons and protons are attracted to one another, like men and women are attracted to one another.
 They form a stable bond, a marriage made in heaven called a hydrogen atom.
 And here we are.
 We don’t find right-handed amino acids where we live.
 Or left-handed sugars.
 But we don’t wonder about the mystery of the missing anti-sugar.
 So we shouldn’t wonder about the mystery of the missing antimatter either.
 Especially since we say the electron is matter.
 Especially since the proton is 1836 times heavier than the electron, which means antimatter is rather more common than you think.
-Weight for weight and pound for pound, 99.9455% of everything around you is antimatter.
+Weight for weight and pound for pound, 99.95% of everything around you is antimatter.
 Why is there more matter than antimatter?
 There isn’t.
-The antimatter is hiding in plain sight.
-Because truth be told and by and large, you are made of it.
+The electron is matter, the proton is antimatter, so the antimatter is hiding in plain sight.
+So truth be told and by and large, you are made of it.